Social Emotional Learning

-SEL is the process through which students and adults learn to understand and manager their emotions, set and achieve goals, feel and show empathy for others, establish and maintain relationships, and make responsible decisions.
-CASEL's integrated framerwork and five core competencies enhance students' and adults' capacity to integrate kills, attitudes, and behaviors to help them face challenges, overcome obstacles, and thrive in school, at work and through their lives.
+SEL is the process through which students and adults learn to understand and manage their emotions, set and achieve goals, feel and show empathy for others, establish and maintain relationships, and make responsible decisions.
+CASEL's integrated framework and five core competencies enhance students' and adults' capacity to integrate kills, attitudes, and behaviors to help them face challenges, overcome obstacles, and thrive in school, at work and through their lives.
 SEL can be taught in many ways, across many settings.

 Whole Systems Approach